IAFahim/iafahim.github.io/README.md

 - View which clubs you are connected
 - See available in each University
 - Apply for club
-- Find others who are in the the club
+- Find others who are in the club
 - Connect with others
 - Manage or From clubs
 - Create Teams